WardenCode/holberton-system_engineering-devops/0x00-shell_basics/README.md

  4. 4-listmorefiles &rarr; Display current directory contents with the long format, including hidden files (starting with .).
  5. 5-listfilesdigitonly &rarr; Display current directory with long format, hidden files and the user & groups IDs displayed numericallly
  6. 6-firstdirectory &rarr; Creates my_first_directory in the /tmp/ directory.
  7. 7-movethatfile &rarr; Move the file betty from /tmp/ to /tmp/my_first_directory.
+ 8. 8-firstdelete &rarr; Delete the file betty. betty is in /tmp/my_first_directory.